 Infertility is when a couple cannot conceive despite having unprotected sex.
-Some women get pregnant quickly, but for others it can take longer.
-Around 1 in 7 couples in the UK.
+It is common, affecting 1 in every 7 couples in the UK.
 It may take longer to conceive naturally depending on your personal circumstances.
 However, if you have not conceived after one year of trying, we recommend that couples see their GP.
 For women aged 36 over, we recommend seeing a GP sooner, after six months of trying.
 For couples where one or both partners has a known fertility issue, we recommend seeing a specialist before you begin trying for a baby.

-For women under 35, there is around a 25% chance of becoming pregnant when the woman is ovulating.
-After 35, women’s reproductive potential decreases and after the age of 40 the chances of becoming pregnant naturally fall to 10% during ovulation.
+For healthy women under the age of 35, there is roughly a 25% chance of getting pregnant during ovulation.
+After turning 35, a woman’s reproductive potential begins to decrease and after the age of 40, the chances of becoming pregnant naturally fall to 10% during ovulation.
 This continues to decrease with age.

 A medical diagnosis of infertility involves a fertility assessment.
-This consists of a review of your full medical history and complete a physical examination of both members of the couple.
-For women, the basic tests are a basal hormone study, an ultrasound scan and a hysterosalpingography (an x-ray to investigate the uterine cavity and fallopian tubes).
-The range of tests may be extended, depending on the patient.
-For men, there is an assessment of semen quality via a seminogram test.
+This consists of a review of your full medical history, a routine physical examination and specific blood analyses.
+For women, the basic tests include a basal hormone assessment, an ultrasound scan and a hysterosalpingography (an X-ray to assess the uterine cavity and fallopian tubes).
+The range of tests required may be extended depending on the patient’s personal circumstances.
+For men, there is a detailed semen analysis which evaluates its quality, assessed via a seminogram test.

 Ovulation, or a woman’s fertile period, occurs around halfway through each cycle, on roughly the fourteenth day in a supposed 28-day cycle.
 It has been proven that 24 hours after ovulation there is a rise in base body temperature of between 0.4 and 0.6 degrees.
 This is the signal on which the control method is based, marking the days on which ovulation occurs.